Miffyli/ToriLLE/README.md

 ## Todos
 ### Fixes/Problems/Bugs:

+- Settings are not applied (at least on Steam version)
-- Login screen blocks game on startup
+- Login screen blocks game on startup (fixed in 5.22)
-- "Daily reward" blocks the game on startup
+- "Daily reward" blocks the game on startup (fixed in 5.22)
     - Does not prevent running the code, but code runs slow
     - Maybe could be closed with another close_manu()?
 - Toribash instances do not close on Windows when Python script exits.
 Manually terminate processes.